jackdwalker/Portfolio/README.md

 ### Usability Considerations
 #### Accessibility
 I strove to make my website as accessible as possible for people with visual impairments.
 I tried to keep colour-blindness in mind when I chose my theme colours, and after already leaning towards white-on-black it made it an easy decision for me to make.
 I tried to keep my remaining color palette at an acceptable degree of contrast for anyone to be able to visually engage with my content.
 I ensured to have appropriate alt-text for my pictures so that screen readers would be able to accurately describe the picture to the blind or visually impaired users of my website.
+I talked to my girlfriend who isn't overly experienced with technology or the web for her opinions on the website.
+She commented on making it more clear how the sidepanels were initially opened.
+I implemented the arrows icons on the sidepanels for clarity based on her suggestion.

 I also configure my favicon in such a way that any browser or device should be able to access it:
 ![picture](docs/Favicon-1.png)